Carlo M. Croce: Personal life

 Croce has said Columbus, Ohio lacks culture, motivating him to spend more of his time traveling than on campus.
 Croce privately collects Italian Renaissance and Baroque paintings, with a claimed ability to identify and purchase genuine masters for a fraction of their worth.
+In 2023 Croce's art collection was ordered by the state of Ohio to be sold in order to pay Croce's nearly $1.1 million debt to lawyers who represented him in his failed libel and defamation suits.

 Awards

 In 2006 Croce received the Clowes Memorial Award from the American Association for Cancer Research for his discoveries of the molecular mechanisms of leukemia.
 In 2010, he was elected a fellow of the American Academy of Arts and Sciences.
+In 2011, he received the Award for Excellence in Molecular Diagnostics from the Association for Molecular Pathology.
 In 2017, Croce received the Margaret Foti Award from the AACR for Leadership and Extraordinary Achievements in Cancer Research.